API Keys

 Overview

 Coralogix custom API Keys offer a robust and flexible way to manage access and permissions within your organization.
 API keys can be generated as personal or shared keys through Coralogix's adaptable role-based access control (RBAC).
-With RBAC, you can assign specific permissions or groups of permissions, known as role presets, to each key, ensuring precise control over access and operations.
+With RBAC, you can assign specific permissions or groups of permissions, known as role (API) presets, to each key, ensuring precise control over access and operations.

 Use Coralogix API keys to:

-Control Access.
-Assign specific permissions to users or teams, ensuring only authorized individuals can access certain features or data.
+Control access: Assign specific permissions to users or teams, ensuring only authorized individuals can access certain features or data.

-Enhance Security.
-Regularly rotate keys and revoke them as necessary to prevent unauthorized access and maintain security.
+Enhance security: Regularly rotate keys and revoke them as necessary to prevent unauthorized access and maintain security.

-Facilitate Integration.
-Seamlessly integrate Coralogix with other tools and services by using API keys for authentication.
+Facilitate integration: Seamlessly integrate Coralogix with other tools and services by using API keys for authentication.

 Types of API keys